RoadieHQ/roadie-backstage-plugins/.changeset/old-experts-develop.md

 ---
-'@roadiehq/rag-ai-backend': patch
+'@roadiehq/rag-ai-backend': major
 ---

-Make unused TokenManager param optional to enable future removal and fix README examples
+Remove deprecated TokenManager param from router constructor that was deprecated and fix README examples